kushalkolar/mesmerize-viz/README.md

 pip install voila
 ```

-Use as a voila app (as shown in the demo video)
+Use as a voila app (as shown in the demo video).

 ```bash
 cd mesmerize-viz
 voila examples/app.ipynb --enable_nbextensions=True
 ```

+Note that the voila app is a WIP prototype